 In a 2015 study examining the endurance capacity of mice, intake of acetic acid significantly increased endurance capacity.
 Furthermore, a decrease in visceral adipose deposits was identified (who wouldn’t mind having a little less fat!?).
-The changes may be partially due to fatty acids and urea nitrogen levels being reduced the acetic acid-fed mice.
-This occurred due to the stimulation of muscles to create more of an enzyme involved in the “oxidation and glycolytic-to-oxidative fiber-type transformation” .
+The changes may be partially due to fatty acids and urea nitrogen levels being reduced in the acetic acid-fed mice.
+This occurred due to stimulating muscles to create more of an enzyme involved in the “oxidation and glycolytic-to-oxidative fiber-type transformation”.

 Long story short, the acetic acid in apple cider vinegar may serve as an ergogenic aid in improving the oxidative ability of muscles to create energy.

-Furthermore, when the gut bacteria is improved and better balanced, food is broken down more efficiently and absorbed.
+When the gut bacteria is improved and better balanced, food is broken down more efficiently and absorbed.
 When food is better absorbed, your body can more readily use it for repair and recovery.
-Athletes with gut issues or those who eat foods which may contribute to bacterial imbalance and/or a leaky gut, often have severe difficulty recovering from training.
+Athletes with gut issues or those who eat foods that may contribute to bacterial imbalance and/or a leaky gut, often have severe difficulty recovering from training.

 If your muscles can’t use the food you ingest, you won’t be able to recover properly.
-This can severely impair performance as well as reaching peak potential.
+This can severely impair performance as well as your ability to reach peak potential.

 ACV has the potential to assist with improving digestion as well as restoring balance of healthy bacteria in the gut AKA gut symbiosis.

-With improved gut bacteria and digestion along with the addition of acetylcholine, ACV can be a major element in helping maintain performance or reach new levels success.
+With improved gut bacteria and digestion, along with the addition of acetylcholine, ACV can be a major element in helping maintain performance or reach new levels of success.

-Athletes who take a daily dose often find they experience less fatigue and for centuries many individuals have claimed that a daily dose helps reduce the effects of inflammation.
+Athletes who take a daily dose of ACV experience less fatigue and for centuries many have claimed that a daily dose helps reduce the effects of inflammation.